-The new procedures in applying for a Thai driving licence.
+The new procedures in applying for a Thai driving license.
 All first-time applicants, both Thai and foreign, must now achieve 90 percent correct answers in a touch screen written test of 50 questions, chosen at random from a data bank of 1,000.
-The test covers safety matters on road use and is available in English or Thai.
-All 1,000 questions and answers are provided on the website if you look how to get a Thai driving licence for study purposes, although some of the questions are in English.
+The test covers safety matters on-road use and is available in English or Thai.
+All 1,000 questions and answers are provided on the website if you look how to get a Thai driving license for study purposes, although some of the questions are in English.

-After the one-year licence, applicants may apply for a full five-year Thai driving licence permit.
-Required documents are the original one-year licence, passport and copy showing current non-immigrant visa, a new letter of address confirmation from the Immigration Bureau or embassy and a new medical certificate.
+After the one-year license, applicants may apply for a full five-year Thai driving license permit.
+Required documents are the original one-year license, passport and copy showing current non-immigrant visa, a new letter of address confirmation from the Immigration Bureau or embassy and a new medical certificate.
 The only tests required for these candidates are eyesight (color perception, peripheral vision, depth perception) and reflex.
 There are no further practical tests or written examination.
 The fee for five years is 505 baht and a further 100 baht for the plastic smart card.
-It must be emphasized that no third party can apply on a driver’s behalf and that life time licences are no longer being issued.
+It must be emphasized that no third party can apply on a driver’s behalf and that lifetime licenses are no longer being issued.

 Documents Required For 5 Year Thai Driving Licence